 IMPORTANT: Whilst your media materials are NOT a part of your stage 2 submission, and will not be used in the judging process, we do encourage as many Finalists as possible to create some form of media about their shortlisted entry.
-If you are a Finalist in one of the eight international categories and subsequently win the Internationals, then your 2-minute video will be shown at the virtual International Awards Ceremony.
-If a video is not supplied for your UK entry, we will request one for the Internationals.
-(International categories are: 2030 Climate Action, Benefitting Society, Creating Impact, Diversity, Equity & Inclusion in Sustainability, Nature Positive, Next Generation Learning and Skills, Sustainability Institution of the Year and Student Engagement).
+If you are a category Winner, then your 2-minute video may be shown at a virtual International Awards Ceremony.